MIDS-scaling-up/v2/week10/labs/README.md

 Using the Jupyter notebook Docker image, proceed to open the attached notebook lab1.ipynb and follow along the code with the instructors help.
 Feel free to the second notebook gym.ipynb

+## Cancel the instance after you are done.